pietervdvn/MapComplete/Docs/SpecialRenderings.md

 message | _undefined_ | The text to show to the contributor image | _undefined_ | An image to show to the contributor on the button id_of_object_to_apply_this_one | _undefined_ | If specified, applies the the tags onto _another_ object.
 The id will be read from properties[id_of_object_to_apply_this_one] of the selected object.
-The tags are still calculated based on the tags of the _selected_ element maproulette_task_id | _undefined_ | If specified, this maproulette-challenge will be closed when the tags are applied
+The tags are still calculated based on the tags of the _selected_ element maproulette_id | _undefined_ | If specified, this maproulette-challenge will be closed when the tags are applied.
+This should be the ID of the task, _not_ the task_id.

 #### Example usage of tag_apply